This article may contain compensated links. Please read disclaimer for more info.

 Day 4 | Provins

-Day 4 of this Champagne road trip is dedicated to visit Provins.
-Today, this walled medieval town is part of the Ile-de-France region, but in the Middle Ages, Provins was under the protection of the Counts of Champagne.
+Day 4 of this Champagne road trip is dedicated to visiting Provins, one of the most beautiful walled cities in France.
+Today, Provins is part of the Ile-de-France region, but in the Middle Ages, Provins was under the protection of the Counts of Champagne.

 Thanks to its strategic location and the counts’ protection, Provins became one of the most important international fair towns in Europe during the 11th and 13th centuries.
 Still today, Provins hosts the best medieval fair in Europe (Les Médiévales de Provins), which occurs every year in June.
 If you visit Provins in December, don’t miss the medieval market, one of France’s best Christmas markets.